Cost to Pebble Dash a House

 What Is Pebble Dash?

 Pebble dash is a type of rendering that is used for the external walls of a building.
-It features a top layer that is textured by stone and decorative aggregates to create a rough finish.
-The surface of the wall is rendered with lime and cement and then the pebbles are thrown onto it and pressed in while it is still wet.
+It features a top coat with a textured finish by using stone and decorative aggregates to create a rough surfact.
+The whole wall is rendered with lime and cement and then involves throwing small pebbles onto it and having them pressed in while it's still wet.

-Pebble dashing is used as a way of adding a new aesthetic to an existing home.
+Pebble dashing is used as a way of adding a new aesthetic to an existing home and can potentially hide unattractive brickwork.
 It completely changes the look of a building and adds a completely different vibe to the outside look of your home.

 Is it easy and safe to make pebble dash plaster DIY?
 Or should it really always be left to a professional?